apui-avignon-university/warren-tdbp/production/README.md

 docker ps
 ```

-If a service is not started, we can investigate further with:
+If a service has not started, we can investigate further with:
 ```bash
 docker service ps --no-trunc SERVICE_NAME
 ```